-Government Gazette dated 28 February 2022, effective from 1 April 2022.
-The table is therefore illustrative in nature, and is intended to provide an estimated idea of costs to be expected by a purchaser of property in South Africa.
-Mere reference to the tables may result in these may be updated during the course of 2022, subsequent to the date of publication hereof.
-The Deeds Office fees are according to NB: the conveyancing fees serve as a GUIDELINE only as per recommended guidelines of fees and are subject to change and updates ssued by the various law societies from time to time.
-This fees guideline relates to instructions received as from 1 May 2021, and in misapprehension as to the costs involved, and fees may vary from the guideline based on each matter quoted for. with compiling these tables, we reserve the right to correct any possible inaccuracies and cannot be bound by them.
+raised by R100 000 to R1 100 000 on 1 March 2023.
+The table is illustrative in nature, and is intended to provide an estimated idea of costs to be expected by a purchaser of property in South Africa.
+Mere reference to the tables may result in misapprehension as to the costs involved, and fees may vary from the guideline based on each matter quoted for.